 Example “To the best of my knowledge we are meeting at the pub”

 This is a different type of phrase.
 This would be used if you knew something and wanted to politely tell someone else they may be wrong.
 It can be a hard one to use politely so make sure you are comfortable with how to use it before trying it at work or with important people.
 It is a way of telling the person or people what you know, so they can see if they agree.

 Example “Correct me if I am wrong but I thought we were meeting at the pub”

 This is a very useful phrase.
 It allows you to say what you think is correct but saying it this way shows you are very happy for someone else to have a different answer.
 It is perfect if you really do not know if you are correct or not.

 Example: “I thought we were meeting in the pub?”

-These kind of phrases are good to try on your English speaking friends first so they can let you know if you are using it in the right way.
+These kind of phrases are good to try on your English speaking friends first, so they can let you know if you are using them in the right way.